Skip to main content

 Specific forms of exercise are particularly effective at stimulating the HPG axis.

 Resistance training, such as weightlifting, has been shown to cause acute increases in testosterone levels.
 This type of exercise activates a large amount of muscle mass, which enhances androgen receptor sensitivity and promotes a hormonal environment conducive to growth and repair.
-High-Intensity Interval Training (HIIT), which involves short bursts of all-out effort followed by brief recovery periods, can also provide a significant stimulus for while improving cardiovascular health and insulin sensitivity.
+High-Intensity Interval Training (HIIT), which involves short bursts of all-out effort followed by brief recovery periods, can also provide a significant stimulus for testosterone production while improving cardiovascular health and insulin sensitivity.

 The following table outlines a sample weekly structure designed to balance stimulation with recovery.